 Points to Remember:

-- Look at the Polish and Symmetry.
-The Better the Polish and Symmetry, the Better the Sparkles!
+- Look at the polish and symmetry.
+The better the polish and symmetry, the better the sparkle.

 I congratulate GIA for taking this bold step towards simplifying this highly technical topic.